 By MELINDA WILLIAMS

-Williams has a master of education degree, is a licensed professional counselor and a certified yoga therapist.
-She is currently employed as a clinician at Century Health.
+Williams is a licensed professional clinical counselor at the Psychiatric Center of Northwest Ohio, an affiliate of Blanchard Valley Health System.
 If you have a mental health question, please send it to: Mental Health Moment, The Courier, P.O.
 Box 609, Findlay 45839.